How is the world's most cutting-edge outdoor resort addressing SDGs/sustainability? Vail Resort (Vail Resort, USA)

 You may also see donation boxes on the tables of restaurants on the slopes or next to cash registers at Japanese ski resorts.
 However, it's unlikely anyone would put a 10,000 yen bill in there.
 The exceptional level of awareness among guests is surely the result of Vail Resort's passionate commitment to sustainability.
 With the best management and the best visitors, Vail Resort is truly the world's top resort in both name and reality

-"We are committed to protecting the wonderful environment in which we live, work, and play."
+"Committed to protecting the wonderful environment in which we live, work, and play,"